bgrande/worklog-shell/README.md

 __example impediments__

-Building the app doesn't work although I used cargo build -r.
+Building the app doesn't work, although I used cargo build -r.

 ### breaks
 The format is `hours:minutes`